ModelEarth/community/about/README.md

 Instead of showing the census grid on the initial load, we'll provide a small snapshot about the location with interesting census attributes.
 We'll link the snapshot to CensusReporter.com for their great chart details (NY zip 10001).
 -->

-We're focused on providing a tight layout using census highlights, All the Places location summaries, and environmental impact labels for communities, with timelines for job level projections and industry product lifecycle details.
+We're focused on providing a tight layout using census highlights, combined with All the Places location summaries, environmental impact labels for products, individuals and communities, along with timelines for job level projections and industry input-output details using the US EPA's extended industry data.

 [Community Data](/community-data) and [Code Meetups](/io/coders)